Portland State Sociologist Randy Blazak Discusses Youth and Hate

 Another thing I'm watching right now in the Northwest is how Skinhead groups will have someone in the local school as a contact — usually, it's a little brother or a member — who reports on the graffiti in the bathrooms.

 If there's a lot of racist or homophobic graffiti, they know there are a lot of the people there who have the feelings but might not be expressing them openly.
-So they will target that area with fliers and try to get a foothold.
+So they will target that area with flyers and try to get a foothold.

 IR: What do the recruiters do then?